crowdbotics/modules/modules/react-native-contact-us/README.md

 This module will be used by users for contacting the customer support or app owner

-- User can contact the admin
+- User can contact the admin by filling the contact form.
-- User can write an email directly to the admin
+- User can also send an email directly to admin through device's mail app.

 ![Module preview](preview.png)